Raaliya/talentlms-it-support-learning-project/README_TalentLMS_IT_Support_Project.md

 This is an independent Learning & Development portfolio project designed and administered in **TalentLMS**.

 The project demonstrates how a competency-based, on-the-job training programme can be structured for an **entry-level IT Support Technician**.
-The course focuses on practical workplace capability rather than content completion alone.
+The course focuses on practical workplace capability.
 Learners progress through structured learning units, scenario-based activities and instructor-reviewed practical assessments before competency sign-off.

 > **Note:** This is an independent portfolio project and is not an official training programme of any employer or organisation.